edreesw/edreeswahezi.com/src/content/posts/2021-07-15-tomorrow-is-friday.md

 category: Poetry
 ---

+Tomorrow is Friday

-Last Friday felt like yesterday
+Last Friday was yesterday

 Every day is Friday